Aircloak/aircloak/air/docs/content/components.md

 instance therefore only serves a single Insights Cloak.
 An Insights Cloak instance on the other hand may make use of multiple distinct Insights Datasource Connectors in order to serve data from distinct datasources.

-As Insights Datasource Connector needs access to the database server hosting the data to be analysed, so does the Insights Cloak that it is a part of.
+Because Insights Datasource Connector needs access to the database server hosting the data to be analysed, so does the Insights Cloak that it is a part of.

 The Insights Datasource Connector has the ability to emulate database features beyond what is supported natively by the database server itself.
 Examples of this include the ability to work on encrypted fields and columns, converting data to